JackyVSO/Starcraft/index.md

 <span style="font-size: 12px;"><i>Note: Only players with at least 10 games in the database have been included</i></span>

 Some findings here:
-- *As the "slowest" Zerg player, Action's games are slightly longer than those of the "fastest" Terran player, BarrackS*
+- As the "slowest" Zerg player, Action's games are slightly longer than those of the "fastest" Terran player, BarrackS
-- *free is practically a Terran trapped in a Protoss' body*
+- free is practically a Terran trapped in a Protoss' body
-- *FlaSh is notably the second fastest Terran, but this may in part be because a few of his matches were not actually played in Terran matchups.
-This will only have had a minor effect though.*
+- FlaSh is notably the second fastest Terran, but this may in part be because a few of his matches were not actually played in Terran matchups.
+This will only have had a minor effect though.
 <br/><br/>

 <h1 id="TournamentStats">4.
 Tournament Stats</h1>

 In this section, we'll look at some overall stats.
 First we'll look at the longest and shortest games, game duration by matchup, and game duration by spawn locations.
-Then we\ll take a look at how Bo5 and Bo7 series normally play out, and then finally the advantage of being seeded and the probability of winning a group decider match.
+Then we'll take a look at how Bo5 and Bo7 series normally play out, and then finally the advantage of being seeded and the probability of winning a group decider match.
 <br/>
 <h2 id="9">Longest and shortest games in ASL/KSL history</h2>